Alexey Younes

 About

-I got into programming early, after accidentally installing a virus on the family computer.
-Watching an engineer track it down and fix it made the whole thing feel less like a problem and more like something you could understand and control.
-Since then, programming has been both my work and something I return to in my free time.
+My interest in programming started early, after I accidentally installed a virus on the family computer.
+Watching an engineer methodically trace the issue and fix it left an impression.
+It was the first time I saw how a seemingly opaque problem could be broken down and understood.
+That way of thinking stuck with me, and since then programming has been both my career and something I naturally return to in my free time.

 Lived in (time)